IcaliaLabs/guides/stack/docker/README.md

 ### Cloud Providers

-If your'e going to run your Docker app in production, the recommended Docker-capable providers are:
+If you're going to run your Docker app in production, the recommended Docker-capable providers are:

 - [Microsoft Azure](https://azure.microsoft.com/en-us/)
 - [Digital Ocean](https://www.digitalocean.com/)